coddingtonbear/jirafs/docs/source/getting_started.rst

 * ``description.jira``: This file will show the issue's current description.
 You **can** change the issue's description by editing the contents of this file.
+* ``links.jira``: This file lists all of the links associated with this JIRA issue.
+You can add new links (or remove links) by adding or removing bulleted items from this list; see :ref:`adding_removing_links` for more information.
 * ``comments.read_only.jira``: This file shows all comments currently posted to this issue.
 Note that you **cannot** edit the comments in this file.